Showing posts with label Inspiration. Show all posts

 Dinner in North Beach.
 Bad photo, but good people!

-Mile 19: Karen and Nadine, my other “mother” and her daughter, who is my oldest friend.
+Mile 19: K and N, my other “mother” and her daughter, who is my oldest friend.
 You know those people who you don’t see for years and when you meet up, it’s like no time has passed?
 They are like that.
 They are family.
 And they make a darn good coffeecake!
-As I am eating a Gu at mile 19, I will pretend it’s Nadine’s coffeecake.
+As I am eating a Gu at mile 19, I will pretend it’s N’s coffeecake.

 Mile 20: When I hit the wall (and feel like crying) at mile 20, I will think of my Mom.
 She is always encouraging me no matter what I am doing and I will remember her kind words in my head, and she will help me through my struggle.
 I usually don’t run races near home, so she watched me for the first time only last month and will be here on Sunday to support me once again.
 Thanks Ma!